avestic/avesta/README.md

 It makes heavy use of bleeding-edge C# features, including but not limited to the following:
 - Static interface members
 - Record types (more generally, features around immutability such as the `with` keyword)
-- Source generators & analyazers
+- Source generators & analyzers
 - Interceptors
 - Extension everything